Guest interviewer Fern Field joins Alix Turner in this conversation with the makers of Hellbender.

 “And when we were in the forest in Oregon,” continued John, “there were these fuzzy-wuzzies, you know those things they ate in that scene?
 Well that scene came about purely because of the fuzzy-wuzzies that were just available to us.”

 “’Nature gives us the best gifts.’
-Can I steal that too?” asked Nathan.
+Can I steal that too?” asked Fern.

 So what film inspirations do they draw upon?
 “We all loved Midsommar—that came out a couple of years ago,” answered Toby.
 “As far as that goes, I think we were all intrigued by the power of the female bond in that movie, especially the ending.”

-I don’t think I’ll be showing Midsommar to Nathan just yet.
+I don’t think I’ll be showing Midsommar to Fern just yet.

 “We also drew inspiration for one of the scenes from the film Raw,” added Zelda.
 “You know, biting down on the finger.”